georgeka98/maskit/README.md

-  Run instructions for iOS:
+# maskit

+### how to run on iOS

-    • cd "/Users/georgeka/sites/maskit/maskit" && npx react-native run-ios
+- cd "/Users/georgeka/sites/maskit/maskit" && npx react-native run-ios
     - or -
-    • Open maskit/ios/maskit.xcworkspace in Xcode or run "xed -b ios"
+- Open maskit/ios/maskit.xcworkspace in Xcode or run "xed -b ios"
-    • Hit the Run button
+- Hit the Run button

-  Run instructions for Android:
+### How to run on Android:
-    • Have an Android emulator running (quickest way to get started), or a device connected.
+- Have an Android emulator running (quickest way to get started), or a device connected.
-    • cd "/Users/georgeka/sites/maskit/maskit" && npx react-native run-android
+- cd "/Users/georgeka/sites/maskit/maskit" && npx react-native run-android

-  Run instructions for Windows and macOS:
+### How to run on Windows and macOS:
-    • See https://aka.ms/ReactNative for the latest up-to-date instructions.
+- See https://aka.ms/ReactNative for the latest up-to-date instructions.